tudorpintea999/kailua/book/src/treasury.md

 ```

 ## Clear DGF Kailua Bond
-Optimism's `DisputeGameFactory` is design to require a bond value for each sequencing proposal.
+Optimism's `DisputeGameFactory` is designed to require a bond value for each sequencing proposal.
 The `KailuaTreasury` instead requires a constant bond value for a sequencer to make any number of proposals.
 To ensure that the Kailua sequencer operates as expected, we will need to set this value to zero for Kailua proposals
 if it is non-zero.